She danced on keys of gold

-I thought I’d start this post off on a quick poetic note.
+I thought I’d start this post with the above quick note.
 I haven’t been doing much writing as of late and I’m beginning to feel the side-effects.
 Writing connects me to myself and the world around me.
 It’s how I process information and organize my thoughts into something that resembles coherence, or something close enough.
 I’m not one to nit pick.

 Speaking of writing, I’m booked the next two weeks for an English teacher at my local high school.
 I must admit that I’m looking forward to it.
 I mean, what’s not to like?
 I’ll be surrounded by stories and sharing my passion for the written word with students.